 - Enhance research leadership and supervisory skills

 We encourage all research students and research staff to take responsibility for their own personal, professional and career development.
-We encourage our research staff to make use of the Researcher Development Framework as a tool to map and guide career development, giving structure and progression to development, and tailoring their training and development research and enterprise programmes as appropriate.
+We encourage our research staff to make use of the Researcher Development Framework as a tool to map and guide career development, giving structure and progression and tailoring their training as appropriate.

-An online Researchers Toolkit has been developed by Learning Services and Research and Enterprise Services to support researchers at every stage of their journey.
+An online Researchers Toolkit has been developed by Learning Services to support researchers at every stage of their journey.
 This toolkit is mapped against the VITAE Researcher Development Framework (RDF) and has been designed to offer practical advice and suggestions to help researchers design, carry out and write up a research project.

-Sessions will be arranged to, as far as possible, avoid teaching times, religious holidays, and with late start and earlier finish times to support researchers with childcare and other commitments.
+As far as possible, sessions will be arranged to avoid teaching times, religious holidays and with late start and earlier finish times to support researchers with childcare and other commitments.
 This programme can be made available in larger font.

-Student and staff evaluations found the Research and Development programme excellent:
+Student and staff evaluations from the Researcher Development programme workshops:

 “I would like to say many, many thanks for the workshop.
 It was very informative and I really can't believe that I even considered preparing the registration form, without first hearing what your speakers had to say.
 From a newbie point of view I would say no one should register before meeting and talking with people already doing a PhD and those recently completing”